Multilevel Oral Appliance Treatment for Obstructive Sleep Apnea

 unelevated_-_1_1.jpg Screen_Shot_2022-11-29_at_9.43.22_AM.png

-However, mandibular advancement does not always advance the tongue base into the enlarged space anteriorly, because the mandible is only attached to the tongue by muscles, which naturally lose tonus during sleep.
-As a result, even extreme mandibular advancement cannot prevent the tongue base from falling back into the airway - it just has a little further to fall; and mandibular advancement only solves the problem for about half of the patients treated, as shown by a remarkable similarity of results in hundreds of studies.
-Attempts to identify anatomical features that indicate which patients are likely to respond well to mandibular advancement have been generally unsuccessful, so the high failure rate makes mandibular advancement appliances a hard sell.
+ADVANCING THE MANDIBLE – is the simplest way to change the functional environment that regulates airway flow through the pharynx.
+The mandible serves as the basal bone for the tongue, so advancing the mandible exerts an anterior bias on the tongue and creates space anterior to the tongue, but it cannot advance the tongue into the space created, because the mandible is only attached to the tongue by muscles, which naturally lose their tonus during sleep.
+As a result, even extreme mandibular advancement cannot prevent the tongue base from falling back into the airway - it just has a little further to fall; and mandibular advancement only cures about half of the patients treated, as shown by remarkably similar results in hundreds of studies.
+Attempts to identify anatomical features that indicate which patients are likely to respond to mandibular advancement have been generally unsuccessful, so the high failure rate makes mandibular advancement appliances a hard sell.

-TITRATING - the mandibular advancement to a position of maximal tolerable benefit improves effectiveness, therefore mandibular advancement devices should be adjustable.
+TITRATING - mandibular advancement to a position of maximal tolerable benefit improves effectiveness, therefore mandibular advancement devices should be adjustable.
 For people with a history of TMJ problems, treatment should begin with minimal advancement and increase gradually.
-To maintain support anteriorly for the mandible as it advances, the bite platform should extend anteriorly well beyond the labial surfaces of the upper anterior teeth, as shown in the photos below; because loss of anterior support when the mandibular anterior teeth advance past the bite platform greatly increases the forces applied to the posterior connectors and can thereby lead to breakage of any Herbst appliance.
+To maintain support anteriorly for the mandible as it advances, the bite platform should extend anteriorly well beyond the labial surfaces of the upper anterior teeth, as shown in the photos below; because loss of anterior support when the mandibular anterior teeth advance past the anterior bite platform greatly increases the forces applied to the connectors and can thereby lead to breakage of any Herbst appliance.

 _DSC4374.png